“Bob Wilkins Blazed Trails and Helped Introduce Anime to the U.S. and Made Creature Features an Institution”

 I write this in memory of the great Bob Wilkins who was the host of a Sacramento and San Francisco Bay Area television institution, Creature Features.
 Most areas in the country had shows like this but none were as influential as the great Bob Wilkins version.
 He had a massive following which included fans like Tom Hanks, George Lucas, & Vincent Price who he would occasionally interview.
 It was shown on Saturday nights after the news.

-Creature Features was created by Bob and it was originally shown in Sacramento KCRA television, until he was wooed over to San Francisco’s KTVU in 1971.
+Creature Features was created by Bob and it was originally shown in Sacramento KCRA television, until he was wooed over to Oakland’s KTVU in 1971.
 KTVU was a hip station that liked to try new and different things and the match was made in heaven.
 Every 70’s and 80’s kid loved it and creature feature reruns were very popular in the 80’s and 90’s.

 Bob Wilkins Interview with William Shatner